amiller-smg3/Salesforce-REST-API/README.md

 # Blog Post

-Please visit [Salesforce REST API](https://www.google.com) blog post for a deeper explanation of this repo.
+Please visit [Salesforce REST API: Connected Apps & Apex REST Methods](https://www.google.com) blog post for a deeper explanation of this repo.

 Please feel free to fork and/or download this repo for your own uses.